I read a book over the weekend and I hated it.

 Systems mean you can’t screw it up when you’re tired and scared and overwhelmed.

 With a system, you ALWAYS know what to do.
-And you know, you know, you KNOW, deep in your bones, you KNOW… that you’re giving your ittybiz the best treatment you possibly can.
+And you know you’re giving your ittybiz the best treatment you possibly can.

 OK.
 Now that we’ve got THAT out of the way.

 I recognize that for many of you, this may still feel too conceptual.
-You can’t just go to your VP of Operations and say, “Go identify our profit leaks and make Marketing put a better upsell system in place.”
+You can’t say to your VP of Operations, “Go identify our profit leaks!”
+Make Marketing put a better upsell system in place.”

 I get that.